cesarferreira/clickclack/README.md

+# 🎹 ClickClack
-# 🎹 ClickClack: Turn Your Boring Keyboard into a Symphony of Satisfaction!
+> Turn Your Boring Keyboard into a Symphony of Satisfaction!

 Ever wished your keyboard sounded as fancy as those $200 mechanical keyboards your coworkers won't shut up about?
 Well, wish no more!
 ClickClack brings that sweet, sweet mechanical keyboard ASMR to your fingertips without breaking the bank!